jassingh94/google-chrome-extensions/delete-notused-tabs/README.md

  * `<TODO>`
     * Add More Options.
+      * Delete Based on Last Activity (Eg: Not Used in last hour)
       * Preset Priority of tabs
          - Can be by URL , Or a workplace setting
       * Whitlisting of tabs (based workplace setting of URL,Pinned tabs ,etc)